chanzuckerberg/single-cell-curation/docs/curation-proto-tut.md

 <br/>

 Your [`config.yaml`](example_config.yaml) file is used to update values and columns in `adata.uns` and `adata.obs` (respectively) with required schema information.
 All original columns in the dataset will be preserved.
 For fields where you need to enter an ontology ID, you can use the [EBI Ontology Lookup Service](https://www.ebi.ac.uk/ols/index) to search for the appropriate terms.
 This file will also standardize gene symbols in your dataset via the `fixup_gene_symbols` section.
-Here is an example/mock of a config file:
+Here is an example/mock of a config file for our pbmc3k dataset:

 #### `uns` section